azat-co/fullstack-javascript/chapter4/chapter4.md

       Backbone.history.start()
     })

-This time, I won't list the full source code of the `index.html` because it's rather simple.
+This time, I won't list the full source code of the `index.html` file because it's rather simple.

 Open `index.html` in the browser to see if it works; that is, the 'Hello